emojicode/emojicode.github.io/src/reference/basics.md

 🍰 variableName variableType
 ```

-*variableName must be a valid variable name. variableValue may be an expression
+*variableName* must be a valid variable name. *variableValue* may be an
-*of any type.
+expression of any type.

 After you declared the variable in the local scope you can use 🍮 to set it to a
 value.
 The compiler will throw an error if you try to access an uninitialized
 variable.
 Optionals are automatically initialized to Nothingness.

->!N Beware of that 🍰 can shadow variables from parent scopes and can for
+>!N Beware of that 🍰 can shadow variables from parent scopes and can, for
->!N instance make instance variables inaccessible.
+>!N example, make instance variables inaccessible.

 ### Scoping

 Variables are only accessible from the *scope* in which they were declared.
-Every code block (everything between a 🍇 and 🍉) defines an own scope which
+Every code block (everything between a 🍇 and 🍉) defines a separate scope,
-disappears once the block was executed:
+which disappears once the block was executed:

 <pre class="negative-example">
 🏁 🍇